BSc, MA, PhD

 I am a Member of the Centre for Visual Cognition (CVC).
 I am a member of the Ethics Committee, and the Enterprise and Innovation Committee in Psychology.

-I teach on the second year undergraduate module, Perception (PSYC 2018).
+I teach on the second year undergraduate module, Perception (PSYC 2018), and am a Personal Academic Tutor.